OGRECave/ogre/Docs/src/tutorials/rtss.md

 # Core features of the system {#core-feats}
 * Runtime shader generation synchronized with scene state.
 Each time scene settings change, a new set of shaders is generated.
-* Full FFP (Fixed Function Pipeline) emulation.
+* Full Fixed Function Pipeline (FFP) emulation.
 This feature is most useful combined with render system that doesn't provide any FFP functionality (OpenGL ES 2.0, D3D11 etc).
 * Shader language independent interface: the logic representation of the shader programs is completely independent from the target shader language.
 You can generate code for different shader languages from the same program.
 * Pluggable interface allows extending the target shader languages set.
 * Pluggable interface allows adding new shader based effects to the system in a seamless way.
 Each effect code will be automatically combined with the rest of the shader code.